ConvertAPI/docs/blog/convert-pdf-nodejs.md

-# Convert documents to and from PDF with NodeJs

 Many progressive web apps nowadays are built using a serverless architecture where complex computations and machine resources are hosted by a third-party service, eliminating the need for server software and hardware management by the developer.
 ConvertAPI is a cloud-based, platform-independent market leader when it comes to processing documents on demand.